Each design project is unique, but the process of design here at moss follows a well defined path.

 Concept Sketches

 For some projects, particularly commercial/residential projects, it isn’t enough to simply decide what the project should “look like” and start firing away with interior aesthetics.
-Instead we think about the overall theme of the space and brainstorm component elements, both novel and traditional that might contribute to the project.
+Instead, we think about the space’s overall theme and brainstorm both novel and traditional components that might contribute to the project.

 Interior Sketches

-Once we know what concepts we are trying to capture we can consider the appearance of the project.
-In Schematic Design this is best handled through sketching interior perspectives, both simply and in detail.
-We may sketch at several scales to address the overall feel of an interior space and also the detailed construction of new built-in elements.
+Once we know which concepts we are trying to capture, we can consider the project’s appearance.
+In Schematic Design, this is best handled through sketching interior perspectives, both simply and in detail.
+We may sketch at several scales to address the overall feel of an interior space and also the detailed construction of newly built-in elements.

 As with the floor plans, there will generally be several distinct design options at this phase.
 Here are two visions of the food retail area for the restaurant/shop.